Critical Colics - facts and figures!

 The data in this figure are taken from 6 studies involving different populations of horses with differing outcomes – hatched areas represent differences between studies in the percentage of horses that were alive/performing as specified.
 Note that mortality is highest in the first 100 days post-operatively; horses that have survived to 6 months are therefore at lower risk than horses that have recovered from surgery/survived to hospital discharge.

-Factors that affect the prognosis after surgery The horse’s prognosis (likely outcome) after surgery is influenced by the type of colic and by how ill the horse was when it arrived at the referral hospital.
+The horse’s prognosis (likely outcome) after surgery is influenced by the type of colic and by how ill the horse was when it arrived at the referral hospital.
 Figure 5 shows factors that are associated with a better outcome.
 All of these factors are affected by the amount of time that elapses between the onset of signs and referral.
 Therefore, you may be able to improve the prognosis of a horse with critical colic by being prepared.
 Note that, in general, the prognosis is not affected by the horse’s age.

 Figure 5.
 Factors that affect post-operative prognosis in colic cases